 - 1. A completed and submitted online application (including essay) - 2.
 Two letters of recommendation - 3.
-Official transcripts from all colleges/universities attended (see Prerequisites section) - 4.
+Official transcripts from all colleges/universities attended (\see Prerequisites section) - 4.
 Verification of observation hours (see Experience section)

-Additionally, the following information must be provided prior to a student's matriculation in the M.A.T. program:
+Additionally, the following information must be provided prior to a student's matriculation in the MAT program:

-• Completed health evaluation by an appropriate healthcare provider (see Health Concerns section)

-• Completed Essential Functions/Technical Standards form (see Essential Functions section)
+- Completed health evaluation by an appropriate healthcare provider (\see Health Concerns section) - Completed Essential Functions/Technical Standards form (\see Essential Functions section)

-The Office of Admissions and Student Affairs accepts applications each year between September 1st and February 1st for admission into the class beginning the following May.
-Applicants wishing to apply for early admissions should submit their application by October 15th.
-Class size is limited and all admissions are competitive.
+The Office of Admissions and Student Affairs accepts applications each year between August 1st and February 1st for admission into the class beginning the following May.
+Applicants wishing to apply for early acceptance should submit their application by October 15th.
+It is in the best interest of the applicant to apply as early as possible.
 All application materials should be sent to the TTUHSC Office of the Registrar.
 It is the applicant's responsibility to ensure all application materials have been received by the TTUHSC Registrar's Office prior to the application deadline.

 Qualified candidates selected by the Athletic Training Admissions Committee will be contacted for either a phone or on-campus interview.
 Fulfillment of the basic admissions requirements does not guarantee admission.
-Acceptance into the M.A.T. program is based on a holistic scoring system including grade point average (cumulative and prerequisite courses), completion of all prerequisite courses, athletic training observation/experience, essay, letters of recommendation and interviews (professional and scholastic aptitude) scores.
-Approximately 25-30 full-time students will be admitted into the M.A.T. program each year.
+Acceptance into the MAT program is based on a holistic scoring system including grade point average (cumulative and prerequisite courses), completion of all prerequisite courses, athletic training observation/experience, essay, letters of recommendation and interviews (professional and scholastic aptitude) scores.